View of Galactic Black Hole

 The star field was used as a base and selections of the landscape and fire planet pasted in.
 The image below is the final result.

-Keywords: a700, black hole, brown, canary islands, desert, dream, espana, event horizon, fantasy, fire planet, fisheye, galaxy, gravity, hot, landscape, lanzarote, layer, layers, montage, nebula, photoshop, planet, planet, red, samyang, science fiction, solar system, sony, space, stardust, stars, surreal, transparent, twirl, universe, whirlpool, wide angle
+Keywords: a700, black hole, brown, canary islands, desert, dream, espana, event horizon, fantasy, fire planet, fisheye, galaxy, gravity, hot, landscape, lanzarote, layer, layers, montage, nebula, photoshop, planet, red, samyang, science fiction, solar system, sony, space, stardust, stars, surreal, transparent, twirl, universe, whirlpool, wide angle

 My latest eBook